Frequently Asked Questions

 What are typical HOTARC activities?

-HOTARC meets once a month to conduct a little Club business, and then enjoy a short program on a technical or entertaining topic—usually related to an amateur radio topic, or a special event where we can share our radio skills with the community.
+HOTARC meets once a month (our next meeting) to conduct a little Club business, and then enjoy a short program on a technical or entertaining topic—usually related to an amateur radio topic, or a special event where we can share our radio skills with the community.
 In addition to these monthly gatherings, we also

 - Provide emergency communications, as needed, for area Emergency Management officials and the National Weather Service office in Fort Worth, TX (i.e., storm spotting).